TimoBakx/timobakx.github.io/_posts/2020-02-28-cli-output-in-services.md

 ```

 ## The Feedback Class
-A better way to do this is to wrap the functionality that's now handled inside
+In order to avoid the [long parameter list code smell][_long_parameters_list],
-the closures in a single class that can be used in the `Synchronizer`.
-The
+I wrapped the closure's functionality in a single class that can be used in
-first version of the `Feedback` class I made took a `SymfonyStyle` object
+the `Synchronizer`.
+The first version of the `Feedback` class I made took a
-and used that to format the CLI output nicely.
+`SymfonyStyle` object in the constructor and used that to format the CLI output

-Unfortunately, the code still had a lot of logic in case no `Feedback` instance
-was passed to the method.
+nicely.

+Because the `$feedback` variable could be null (when called from/used from a controller
+or event listener), it means the `synchronize` method has to do a lot of null checks:

 ```php
 use App\Feedback\Feedback;